gergis-k/CRUD-Operations/README.md

-# CRUDS-Operations
+# CRUD-Operations
- A simple site for practicing the CRUDS Operations using JavaScript
+ A simple site for practicing the CRUD Operations using JavaScript